NethServer/docs/administrator-manual/en/backup.rst

 In the :menuselection:`Restore Data` menu section it is possible to search, select and restore one or more directories from backup, navigating the graphical tree with all paths included in the backup.

+Tree of last backup is shown by default.
+If you want to restore a file from a prrevious backup, select the date of the backup from *"Backup File"* selector

 There are two options to restore:

 * Restore data in the original path, the current files in the filesystem are overwritten by the restored files from backup.